feerglas/permatweet/README.md

 Keep in mind, that you need an `.env` file with the `TWITTER_API_BAERER` variable defined to get the function working locally.

+### Arweave

+To develop locally, you need to have the ArConnect browser extension installed with a fraction of arweave tokens in it to sign transactions.
+You can get the extension here: https://www.arconnect.io

 ## Deploy

 The App ist automatically build and deployed on netlify: